How to Choose the Right Trimline Wall Telephone for Home Use?

 Key Features to Look for in a Modern Trimline Phone

-• Adjustable Volume Controls: This feature allows users to customize both ringer and earpiece volume levels.
+• Adjustable Volume Controls: This feature lets users change the volume levels for both the ringer and the earpiece.

-• Mute Function: Allows users to temporarily disable the microphone during a call.
+• Mute Function: This feature lets users turn off the microphone for a short time during a call.

 • Visual Ringer Indicator: Helpful for those who may not always hear the phone ring.